vyos/vyos-documentation/docs/interfaces/ethernet.rst

 .. cfgcmd:: set interfaces ethernet '<interface>' ipv6 address autoconf

-   :abbr:`SLAAC (Stateless Address Autoconfiguration)` is specified in :rfc:`4862`.
-IPv6 hosts can configure themselves automatically when connected to an IPv6 network using the Neighbor Discovery Protocol via :abbr:`ICMPv6 (Internet Control Message Protocol version 6) router discovery messages.
+   :abbr:`SLAAC (Stateless Address Autoconfiguration)` :rfc:`4862`.
+IPv6 hosts can configure themselves automatically when connected to an IPv6 network using the Neighbor Discovery Protocol via :abbr:`ICMPv6 (Internet Control Message Protocol version 6)` router discovery messages.
    When first connected to a network, a host sends a link-local router solicitation multicast request for its configuration parameters; routers respond to such a request with a router advertisement packet that contains